WebSpellChecker/wproofreader-docker/README.md

 * **arm64**:

-Put "wsc_app_**arm64**_x.xx.x.x_xxx.tar.gz" package into the `wproofreader-docker/files` directory and add an additional build flag: `--platform linux/arm64/v8`.
+Put "wsc_app_**arm64**_x.xx.x.x_xxx.tar.gz" package into the `wproofreader-docker/files` directory and add an extra build flag: `--platform linux/arm64/v8`.
 So, the build command needs to be updated as follows:
 ```
 docker build -t local/wsc_app:x.x.x --platform linux/arm64/v8 --build-arg <arguments as before> -f Dockerfile .
 ```

-**Cross-Platform Consideration:**
+**Cross-platform consideration:**

-While Docker allows the build of images across different architectures, it's important to note that cross-platform compatibility might have limitations.
-For instance, building an image on an ARM-based system like a Mac M1 for the amd64 platform might result in an image that's compatible with amd64 environments but might not function correctly on ARM-based systems, such as the Mac M1.
+While Docker allows building images across different architectures, it's important to note that cross-platform compatibility might have limitations.
+For instance, building an image on an ARM-based system like a Mac M1/M2 for the `amd64` platform might result in an image that's compatible with `amd64` environments but might not function correctly on ARM-based systems, such as the Mac M1/M2.

 To ensure seamless execution within your target environment, it's advisable to build the image on a platform that matches the intended deployment architecture.
 When in doubt, confirm the target system's architecture and build the Docker image accordingly to guarantee compatibility and optimal performance.